ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 * If CKEditor 4 contains features that are essential for you, which are not available in CKEditor 5 yet.
 * If CKEditor 4 is already in use in your application and you are still not ready to replace it with CKEditor 5.

-In the following cases [Letters](https://ckeditor.com/letters/) may be used instead:

-* When you want an easy way to enable, as part of your application, the creation of articles and documents that feature:
-	* Real-time collaborative writing.
-	* Inline comments and discussion in the content.
-	* Advanced writing features.

 ### Download options

-There are several options to download CKEditor 5 builds:
+There are several options to download predefined CKEditor 5 builds:

 * [CDN](#cdn)
 * [npm](#npm)